A First Timer’s Travel Guide to the Amalfi Coast

 The Walk of the Gods hike is a strenuous hike but the views will take your breath away.
 The beginning of the trail is at Bomerano and it takes you all the way down to Positano beach.
 Make sure to have good walking shoes on and bring your camera to capture the views!
 To learn more about what to expect, head to this post.

 While all opinions are always my own, my content on this blog post may contain affiliate links for hotels I’ve traveled to, tours I’ve completed, and products I recommend.
 This means I get a small commission if you book a stay or purchase a product after clicking one of these links.
 As always, I am so thankful for your support and will continue to share the best properties, things to do, and items I love!

 There are a few options when choosing to stay on the Amalfi Coast.
-You can stay in Positano, Amalfi, or Sorrento.
+You can stay in Positano, Amalfi, Ravello or Sorrento.
 Those are the 3 most popular places when choosing a hotel on the Amalfi Coast.
-When staying in Sorrento, you can easily visit all the places by booking either this boat tour or van tour.
-We opted for the van tour (has over 5k reviews) and enjoyed our guide so much!
+For the most budget-friendly option, stay in Sorrento.
+You can easily visit all the places by booking either this boat tour or van tour.
+We opted for the van tour (which has over 5k reviews) and enjoyed our guide so much!

 Villa Lara ($) — Villa Lara is a great budget-friendly option.
 It’s a quintessential Italian Villa that is within walking distance from everywhere in Amalfi, Italy.

-Grand Hotel Ambasciatori ($$$) — A luxurious hotel overlooking the water in Sorrento.
+- Grand Hotel Ambasciatori ($$$) – A luxurious hotel overlooking the water in Sorrento.
 We stayed here and loved every minute of it!
-I even treated myself to a massage which was 5 star.
+I even treated myself to a massage which was 5 stars.